janEntikan/panda3d-docs/introduction/tutorial/controlling-the-camera.rst

    ``do_task`` method to make it do what you want.

 In our code, the procedure ``spin_camera_task()`` calculates the desired position of the camera based on how much time has elapsed.
+There is some NodePath power on display here.
+We calculate the desired orientation of the camera using relativity.
 The camera rotates 6 degrees every second.
-The first two lines compute the desired orientation of the camera;
-first in degrees, and then in radians.
-The :meth:`~.NodePath.set_pos()` call actually sets the position of the camera.
-(Remember that Y is horizontal and Z is vertical, so the position is changed by animating X and Y while Z is left fixed at 3 units above ground level.)
-The :meth:`~.NodePath.set_hpr()` call actually sets the orientation.
+When the first argument to the :meth:`~.NodePath.set_pos()` call is another NodePath it will be positioned relative to the NodePath.
+The same goes for :meth:`~.NodePath.set_hpr()` The first line places the camera to render's center, without rotating it.
+Then it rotates relative to itself.
+Then it takes a "step back", meaning it points at where it was.
+This is an incredibly useful and a powerful way of easily making very complicated transformations.

 Run the Program
 ~~~~~~~~~~~~~~~